Oxford Summer Program Course Information

 All students who satisfactorily complete the program will be awarded a Certificate of Attendance.
 To qualify for this, students are required to attend lectures and seminars to the satisfaction of the course tutors.
 It is not necessary to take the examinations in order to receive a Certificate of Attendance but those seeking credit from the program will need to sit the examinations.
 The certificate will list your name, the dates of the program and the two courses you have taken.

-In the mornings, all students who have not previously studied international human rights law at the graduate level take the Fundamentals of International Human Rights Law (IHRL), which provides an in-depth understanding of relevant laws, legal principles, obligations and enforcement machinery.
+In the mornings, all students take the Fundamentals of International Human Rights Law (IHRL) course which provides an in-depth understanding of relevant laws, legal principles, obligations and enforcement machinery.
 This course comprises a plenary lecture, followed by small-group seminars.
-For students who have previously studied IHRL or who have substantial experience in the field may qualify for Human Rights Lawyering.
-In the afternoons, students choose one of six seminars for a more in-depth study of a particular specialized area of IHRL.
+One group will be an advanced group focusing on Human Rights Lawyering.
+Students may opt for this class if they have already studied international human rights law or can demonstrate significant professional experience.
+In the afternoons, students choose one of five seminars for a more in-depth study of a particular specialized area of IHRL.

-You will be asked to choose your seminar options on the online application form.
+You will be asked to choose your seminar options on the online registration form.
 For the afternoon seminars, we will ask you to make a first, second and third choice of class.
+We will always try to place you in your first choice of class but if a class is oversubscribed, we may have to place you in your second or third choice.
 Classes are allocated on a first-come first-served basis according to payment date.
-Therefore, if you are keen to take one particular class, we advise you to apply early and pay as soon as possible if you are offered a place.
-If your first choice of class is oversubscribed when your fees are received, you will be allocated to your second or third choice of class.
+Therefore, if you are keen to take one particular class, we advise you to apply early and pay as soon as possible though this does not guarantee you will get your first choice.
+We expect to be able to confirm your class choices by the end of May.

-All courses are evaluated by way of a written examination and class participation (75/25% or 80/20%).
+All courses are normally evaluated by way of a written examination and class participation.
 Participation includes discussions and, for some courses, in-class exercises.

 Morning Seminars